iAmBotOkkk/MyRepo/README.md

-# Hey there I am using learning Git and Github;
+# Hey there I am learning Git and Github;
 # Please follow along.
 # I am you day to day helperBot